sailro/EscapeFromTarkov-Trainer/README.md

 - Ability to list all lootable items and to track any item by name (even in containers).
 - Unlimited stamina (off by default).
 - Force all guns (even bolt action guns) to use automatic firing mode with customizable fire rate.
-- Thermal and night vision (even combined).
+- Thermal and night visions (even combined).
 - Load/Save all settings.

 ![Wallhack](https://github.com/sailro/EscapeFromTarkov-Trainer/raw/master/Images/demo.jpg)